FAQ's - Frequently Adventured Questions

 In the Roadbook you will find some challenges which include sleeping in a tent.
 Therefore, don’t forget your tent and sleeping bag.

 9. Charity and Donations

 Come up with something!
-Tell your friends, family, business partners, colleagues about your unique project.
-Collect online.
+Tell your friends, family, business partners, colleagues and sponsors about your commitment to great charity projects.
+Collect online via Social Media.
 Organize a flea market.
 Make a tombola.
 Get into the local press or organize a charity party.
 There are countless ways.
 Collecting donations is an adventure in itself.
-More information
+More

-Create your personal donation collection pages e.g. at betterplace.org or another online donation platform.
-Betterplace.org gives you the possibility to present your donation collection in a transparent and easy way and to handle it online.
-All donations collected via betterplace.org directly benefit the S.A.C aid projects and organizations as well as your freely chosen charity projects.
-If your charity partner is represented on betterplace.org, please also set up a fundraising campaign for your freely chosen charity project.
-You can find detailed instructions on how to collect donations with betterplace.org here on our website.
+Create your personal donation collection pages at movember.com or any other online donation platform.
+Online donation platforms give you the opportunity to present your donation collection transparently and easily and to handle it online.
+All donations collected via movember.com or other online donation platforms directly benefit the SAC aid projects and organizations as well as your charity projects.
+More

 In order to get even more support for your project and your fundraising, you are welcome to contact the press.
 Tell the local newspaper, radio or TV about your charity rally.
 So you might get even more donations and find additional sponsors.